andrasq/node-docs/fast-node.md

 - iterating over hash keys (traversing objects) is comparatively slow (10m keys/s), and this affects any code that has to process hash contents, eg Object.keys() and JSON.stringify()

+- obtaining hash keys is slow even if not iterated; breaking out of the loop on the first key is not much faster than looping through all of them.
+The cost is in getting the keys list, not in iterating

 - input/output of node objects is slow, because JSON.stringify() is slow (4m
   fields/sec), ultimately because iterating objects is slow